FAIMS/FAIMS2-Documentation/docs/Install+and+Run+the+FAIMS+Server.md

 Do you feel comfortable installing Ubuntu 16.04?

-1. Yes \> Install Ubuntu 16.04 Desktop (if running on a laptop) or Server (if you\'re comfortable with the command line).
+1. Yes > Install Ubuntu 16.04 Desktop (if running on a laptop) or Server (if you're comfortable with the command line).
 Do not install on a virtual machine.
 Continue to [Step
     2]

-2. No \> Consider purchasing a pre-configured FAIMS Server in a box (tablets, computer and more in a box with FAIMS logo on top)
+2. No > Consider purchasing a pre-configured FAIMS Server in a box (tablets, computer and more in a box with FAIMS logo on top)

-3. No \> Contact us to help us beta test our virtualbox image.
+3. No > Contact us to help us beta test our virtualbox image.

 Step 2: Downloading and installing the Server
 ===========================================================================